jpmorrison/OSX-Qemu/Readme.md

 ## Not working:

-- Sprice virtio-serial passed through for Spice viewer seamless mouse integration/clipboard
+- spice-vdagent needs to be ported to MacOS - needed for seamless mouse integration/clipboard
-- `cat /dev/tty.com.redhat.spice.0` on guest releases focus and shows mouse activity
+- Qemu/virtio passthrough works and `cat /dev/tty.com.redhat.spice.0` on macos releases focus and shows mouse activity so it's promising
-- spice-vdagent still needs to be ported

 ## Issues